|

 Greetings from Middle Earth.
 We finally have finished updating our web album with photo's from Hawaii- New Zealand pics are in progress.
 First, the North Island.
 We drove to Rotorua following Auckland.
 Rotorua is the hotbed- and we mean HOTbed-of geothermal activity.
 We're talking pools of boiling mud and sulphuric bubbling boiling hot water- its the spa capital of the New Zealand.
 We "took the cure" and went to a spa called- of all things-Hell's Gate!
 That's because it is filled with boiling mud pools, which the boys especially liked.
 All five of us took a mud bath, it was pure...mud!
 Then Baruch and Elyse had a massage.
 Pix of the mud bath will be up soon, so you can see it for yourself!
 We also attended a Maori concert, as Rotorua and the north island are the scene of Maori culture.
 The Maori were a tribe famous, and proud of, their warrior history, and all their dances, songs, and even children's games were designed to inculcate the skills of warfare.
 Very interesting.
 The Maori culture is, like other native cultures, in danger of dying in another generation as its kids acculturate to non-Maori life, and the only economic advantage of being Maori at this point is to sell it to the tourist industry.
 We mused after the concert about how it would seem to bring busloads of tourists to see a Jewish concert and try and explain Judaism to them in a dinner and concert- especially if Judaism was on the verge of dying!
 (G-d forbid...)A sobering thought.

+We have arrived in the South Island, and the scenery is gorgeous.
+There's a reason the mountain range is called the South Alps.
+We're in the area where Lord of the Rings was filmed.
 Following Hawaii is a hard act to follow, and at first, we were- oh, ho-hum, another gorgeous vista.
 I mean - how many beautiful landscapes can you encounter in one day?
 But the road to Queenstown was truly spectacular.
 We've received many reports on how cold and snowy Toronto has been- while we're enjoying unseasonably beautiful (and unusually dry) weather (especially for the West Coast - nicknamed the Wet Coast).
 Our bus driver grumbled: 'We get over 5 metres of rainfall annually- especially wet months are Jan., Feb., Mar., ... (and he then continued to enumerate all 12 months)...
 Nov., Dec., so you're bloody lucky it's not raining right now.
 In fact, our half day hike on Fox Glacier was truly special, and only at the end of the hike did it cloud over, and we were [briefly] rained on!
 This was an incredible hike right onto the ice of the glacier (prounced here as glay-see-ehr, NOT, as we were corrected several times, "glay-sher")with special clampons on the bottom of our huge lunky boots, and ice sticks for balance.
 What a thrill!
 The lack of rain has meant that everything is brittle dry, and rivers are incredibly low, but we were treated to views of mountain peaks that are normally shrouded in cloud.
 One set of peaks is eponymously called the Remarkables!

 We also took a cruise on Milford Sound, where we saw families of fur seals lying on the rocks.
 This will be our last update from NZ as we leave in two days for Australia.
 Our first stop is the island of Tasmania.
 We are praying that the terrible drought and the even more terrible bush fires they are experiencing will subside.
 We heard it was 40 degrees C (thats about 100 F) in the city of Melbourne!
 Here in the South Island it has been , well, rainy! but pleasant, if a tad cool for this time of year- but it ain't Toronto!
 Well, cheers, as they say here, talk to you from Oz (as they say there!)